phoinixgrr/sigma_connect_ha/README.md

 It’s a little nod to the timing of the project and a reminder that tech and tradition can happily coexist ✨

+## Anonymous Analytics

+This integration can optionally send a one-time anonymous report with basic system and config info (no personal data) to help improve the integration.
+Disable it anytime from the "Enable analytics reporting" option in settings.

 ## ☕ Support My Work

 If you find this project helpful and want to support my work, feel free to donate via PayPal: